 We recommend you fill out your application thoroughly so that we can determine eligibility for the training.
 Applications are due by the dates listed below.
 We cannot accept applications after the due date.
-Once the due date has passed we will contact all applicants to arrange an interview.
+Once we've had a chance to review all the submitted applications, we will reach out to you through email to update you on your application status.
 If you are accepted into the training a $40 non-refundable deposit is required to hold your place in the training.

 To speak to someone at the Network about the program, contact our Recovery Program Coordinator, Kristen Oldaker, at [email protected]